Aashi24/shreyakr-portfolio/Assignment3and4.md

 - **Slope charts** typically work when there are fewer variables,
 - **Overuse of color** is distracting readers from the main focus of the chart, i.e. the increase in the christian population in Sub-Saharan Africa.
 The other slopes are competing for attention.
 - **The Y-Axis ticks** on right causes more eye travel across the chart while interpreting each slope.
-- **Actual values** of are not printed so it is subject to inaccurate interpretation
+- **Actual percentage values** of the points are not printed so it is subject to inaccurate interpretation

 **What I would change:** <br />
 - I would align the **region labels**